bosunski/dev/README.md

 >[!Important]
 > Although this is currently being used in personal projects, it is worth noting that it is not considered to be released yet and breaking changes might be frequent.
-The project is made public solely as a way to build this in public and collect feedback and not as an indication that it is fit for use in all scenarios.
+The project is made public solely as a way to build this more in public and collect feedback and not as an indication that it is fit for use in all scenarios.

 DEV is a tool for creating consistent and evolve-able development environment for projects.
 It is inspired by an internal Shopify tool, also named DEV that I used while at Shopify.
 It is designed to adjust a development environment to match a configuration defined inside a `dev.yml` file.